The $3B Snack Hidden in Plain Sight: An Innovation for Functional Nutrition

 It started one morning as I reached for another bag of Baked Lay’s.
 The same brand and flavor I’d repeated hundreds of times, quietly, instinctively, as if my body already understood a truth science hadn’t caught up to.
 I wasn’t reaching for comfort food; I was reaching for equilibrium.

 When you live with POTS and severe MCAS, food isn’t fuel; it’s a negotiation.
 Each bite is a physiological experiment.
 Over the years, I realized that this single shelf-stable snack, something every airport, hotel, and vending machine stocks, kept me from tipping into collapse.
 Sodium, simple starch, trace potassium.
 Baked Lay’s kept my blood pressure stable enough to stay upright, my glucose smooth enough to think, my body calm enough to eat again.
+That morning, the systems strategist in me looked down at the yellow bag and saw not chips but an overlooked health technology, a $3 billion opportunity in plain sight.

 This white paper applies CYNAERA’s analytical framework to the unlikely case of a consumer snack, Frito-Lay’s Baked Lay’s, as an emergent functional-nutrition platform for dysautonomia and MCAS patients.
 Using CYNAERA’s prevalence modeling (US-CCUC™, S³™, Pathos™, SymCas™, BRAGS™) and global market-behavior analytics, I examine how a legacy brand could reposition a common product into a precision-nutrition solution.